kichnan/jiraboy/_posts/2016-02-12-status-emails.markdown

 }
 {% endhighlight %}

 Here is a sample JQL [result-set][].
+{% gist kichnan/43959db34e0bb26717b7d66d94555c55 03-jira-api-result-sample.json %}

-There are a few key things to note in that result set:
+There are a few key things to note in this result set:

 *   It brought only the fields mentioned in `fields` parameter above.
 *   The `startAt` and `maxResults` properties are used for pagination.
 By default, JIRA API brings only 50 items per query.
 So, if you have more than 50 issues to process daily, you should tweak your API call accordingly.